Vibek-exe/Depth-First-Search-DFS-/README.md

 # Depth-First-Search-DFS-Python
-Depth-first search (DFS) is an algorithm for traversing or searching tree or graph data structures.
+Breadth-first-search and Depth-first search in python are algorithms used to traverse(Visiting each node) a graph or a tree.
-#DFS Python Implementation
+# DFS Python Implementation

-#Hand Written Notes
+# Hand Written Notes